Peter A. Van Bergen

-Peter Anthony Van Bergen (July 11, 1763 – August 30, 1804) was an American politician and large landowner from New York.
+Peter Anthony Van Bergen (July 11, 1763 – August 30, 1804) was an American politician and owner of a large amount of land from New York.

 Early life

 Van Bergen was born on July 11, 1763.
 He was the second son of eight children born to Maria (née Salisbury) Van Bergen (b.
 1739) and Col. Anthony Van Bergen (1729–1792), who led the 11th Regiment of the Albany County militia in the Revolutionary War.

 His parents, who married in 1762, lived in Coxsackie, Greene County, New York.
 His elder brother was Abraham Van Bergen and his younger siblings were Myndert Van Bergen, Catharina Van Bergen (wife of Assemblyman Coenradt T. Houghtaling), Marten Gerritsen Van Bergen (who married Sally Conyn), Christina Van Bergen (wife of Arthur MacCloskey), Henry Coster Van Bergen and Rachel Van Bergen.

 His paternal grandparents were Pieter van Bergen and Christina (née Coster) van Bergen (a daughter of Anthony Coster, niece of Johannes Cuyler, and granddaughter of Mayor Dirck Wesselse Ten Broeck).
 His maternal grandparents were Abraham Salisbury and Rachel (née Ten Broeck) Salisbury (a granddaughter of Wessel Wesselszen Ten Broeck, brother to Mayor Ten Broeck).